 - Brainstorming remotely supports those who prefer to share ideas anonymously.
 Such people might underperform in traditional sessions, but online they can participate actively in the idea-generating process.
 Also, anonymity helps with judging concepts in a more objective way.

 - Brainstorming remotely can increase the diversity of ideas.
 Because most creative employees can’t dominate a discussion in the idea-generation phase, virtual brainstorming can encourage participants to offer a wider variety of ideas.

 From scientific and psychological aspects, let’s move swiftly on to what’s the most important - putting practice.

 A short guide to effective brainstorming sessions

 All this sounds promising, but how to make the most of it?
+How to run a brainstorming session remotely?
 Here are 4 tips that can help you with managing your team’s brainstorming sessions successfully.